 Take note of the fault code, and reference your owner’s manual to determine what the code means.

-Step 2: Find And Fix The Fault
+Step 2: Find and Fix the Fault

 Resetting your boiler at this stage will do nothing.
 You need to fix the problem before going any further.

-Common Faults That Lead To Lockouts
+Common Faults That Lead to Boiler Lockouts

 Try to match your fault code to one of the faults below.
 We’ve outlined solutions for clearing these fault codes and preventing boiler lockouts.

 #1 – A Faulty Pump

-#2 – Ignition Failure
+#2 – Ignition Lockout